-We are seeking applicants who will strengthen our current capability.
-With a desire to apply existing skills in new circumstances the successful applicants will continue to learn and apply new skills relevant to the regulation of the energy and water sectors which will be essential to the future development and delivery of the role.
-The role will sit within the Network group.
+We are seeking applicants who will strengthen our current capability and have specific technical experience within a water or energy regulatory framework.
+A desire and aptitude to apply existing skills in new circumstances and to continue to develop new skills relevant to the regulation of the energy and water sectors, the successful applicant will play a key role delivering water and energy services to consumers.
+This role will sit within the Networks group.